okuchaiev/f-lm/README.md

 # F-LM

 Language modeling.
 This codebase contains implementation of G-LSTM and F-LSTM cells from [1].
-It also might contains some ongoing experiments.
+It also might contain some ongoing experiments.

 This code was forked from https://github.com/rafaljozefowicz/lm and contains "BIGLSTM" language model baseline from [2].